Walgreens The Thread

 Pneumonia and shingles vaccines

-By Ruben J. Rucoba, MD Mar 14, 2022 • 13 min
+By Ruben J. Rucoba, MD Jan 29, 2025 • 13 min

 What is pneumococcal pneumonia?

 Pneumonia is an infection in the lungs.
-Pneumonia is categorized by the type of germ causing it and where you got the infection.
+Pneumonia is categorized by the type of germ causing the infection and where you got the infection.
 Many different germs, including both viruses and bacteria, can cause pneumonia.
 One of the more common types of pneumonia in adults worldwide, pneumococcal pneumonia, is caused by the Streptococcus pneumoniae bacteria.
 Symptoms of pneumococcal pneumonia include:

-● Fever and chills
+• Fever and chills

-● Cough, often producing rusty-colored pus discharge
+• Cough, often producing rusty-colored pus discharge (phlegm)

-● Rapid breathing or difficulty breathing
+• Rapid breathing or difficulty breathing

-● Chest pain
+• Chest pain

-● Weakness
+• Weakness

 Complications of pneumococcal pneumonia include a collection of pus in the lungs (abscess) and inflammation of the lining surrounding the heart (pericarditis).

-According to the Centers for Disease Control and Prevention (CDC), pneumococcal pneumonia causes about 150,000 hospitalizations each year in the US, and about 1 in 20 of those infected will die from the disease.
+According to the Centers for Disease Control and Prevention (CDC), pneumococcal pneumonia causes over 150,000 hospitalizations each year in the US, and about 1 in 20 of those infected will die from the disease.

 Can pneumococcal pneumonia be prevented?